Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

 This <em>is</em> the next big thing.
 ```
 ---
+Now, let's get to a more practical example.

 Let's say that you are given this problem:

 Convert the text you see above